 The Federal Aviation Administration must be reimbursed for all technical assistance and training provided to other Civil Aviation Authorities.
-Specific questions regarding aircraft certification-related training should be directed to the International Policy Office (AIR-40) in the Aircraft Certification Service, Washington DC.
-It may be reached by phone at (202)-385-8940 or by fax at (202) 493-5144.
+Specific questions regarding aircraft certification-related training should be directed to the Aircraft Certification Service's International Office (AIR-40) in Washington, DC.

 What are the various training options available to other Civil Aviation Authorities?

 Resources permitting, the Aircraft Certification Service may be able to deliver a course outside the United States.
-AIR Indoctrination Basics and Aircraft Certifcation Systems Evaluation Program are the most commonly requested courses.
-However, the Aircraft Certification Service may also consider requests for other Aircraft Certification courses, such as Part 21 and Systems Engineering Job Functions.
+Aircraft Certification Technical Indoctrination and Quality System Audit (Part 1) are the most commonly requested courses.
+However, the Aircraft Certification Service may also consider requests for other Aircraft Certification courses, such as Part 21 Seminar – Revision 2 and Applying System Safety Principles to Certification of Aircraft Products.
 A Civil Aviation Authority may find it more cost effective to provide a course in-country so that a group of its employees (up to 25 people) can attend instead of sending a large number of its employees to Oklahoma City, Oklahoma for training.

 The Aircraft Certification Service can customize a training course or workshop on specific technical topics.
 These courses and workshops are given by Aircraft Certification Service personnel who have direct experience and/or expertise in the particular subject matter.

 The Academy offers resident courses for general participation on a space available basis.
 On request the Academy can also customize a resident course exclusively for a CAA.
-To register the CAA must contact the Office of International Aviation (API), International Training Program, at International Training or by facsimile at (202) 267-7172.
+To register, the CAA must contact the Office of International Aviation (API), International Training Program, at firstname.lastname@example.org or by fax at (202) 267-7172.
 The FAA International Training Catalog and Schedule is available online.